Fire management is a serious and truly complicated thing; the fuel that feeds fire is also our great natural heritage.

 Across Victoria’s 100 or more ecosystem types and the roughly 100,000 native species that depend on them, there is a great range of responses to fire frequency and severity.
 Victoria’s Flora and Fauna Guarantee Act 1988 has listed “Inappropriate fire regimes” as a Potentially Threatening Process (to the wellbeing of native species) since 2003, pointing out that “No one interval can be can be used as an acceptable time between fires for the maintenance of biodiversity across Victoria”.

 The unprecedented scale of this summer’s fires will have a huge impact on the health of many of Victoria’s ecosystems, and on individual plants and animals, especially those with restricted distribution.
-Some, like Victoria’s highly threatened Brush-tailed Rock Wallaby, whose only secure habitat is in the upper Snowy River, may have been lost to us.
-And species that depend on tree hollows and abundant food, such as Greater Gliders and Sooty Owls, are now seriously compromised.
+Fortunately some, like Victoria’s highly threatened Brush-tailed Rock Wallabies, whose only secure habitat is in the upper Snowy River, have escaped the worst of the blaze.
+But other species that depend on tree hollows and abundant food, such as Greater Gliders and Sooty Owls, are now seriously compromised.
 Similarly, smaller mammals and reptiles that depend on hollow logs and woody debris will have less abundant habitat.
 Some native fish, especially those restricted to just one stream, will be impacted by the siltation of waterways.
 Many highly localised native plants, such as the uncommon arboreal Butterfly Orchid, may lose most of their habitat.
 Over 60% of state forests have been burnt in East Gippsland and the north-east, and over 30 Victorian parks and reserves have been 100% burnt, many others are significantly burnt.
 It is estimated around 50 native animal and 150 native plant species, many of them rare and threatened, are suffering severe loss of habitat.

 A full assessment of the extent of the impacts will take time and need to include on-ground assessment.